axelor/axelor-mobile/docs/doc/en/GettingStarted.md

 Once NodeJS is installed, npm is available.
 You can check its version with `npm -version`.

-This project is based on Node version 20.x
+This project is based on Node version 22.x (minimum 22.11.0)

 ### Install Java 17